aajaani/devTraining/README.md

      * `ItemsComponent` → displays items (`*ngFor`, needs `CommonModule`).
      * `ItemFormComponent` → adds items (`[(ngModel)]`, needs `FormsModule`).
    * Imported both into `AppComponent` and used their selectors.

+   * Also gotta import provideHttpClient to app.config
+   * also all the componenets and app.component.ts gotta have standalone=True

 3. **Proxy setup**